shinamicorp/shinami-examples/sui/typescript/dapp_kit_example/README.md

 This is a simple example showing how to combine Gas Station backend sponsorship with a frontend that collects transaction input - and optionally a signature - from the user.
 We provide this example because our Gas Station does not support CORS (browser) requests for security reasons, so you need to pair backend Gas Station requests with your browser-based frontend.
 It pairs with our [Frontend signing and backend sponsorship tutorial](https://docs.shinami.com/docs/sui-frontend-signing-with-backend-sponsorship).

 It's not meant as a starter template for a production app.
 It's just a bare-bones examle that shows how to:
-1. FE: Collect user input that will be used to build a Move call transaction.
+1. FE: Collect user input that will be used to build a Move call transaction and send that data to the backend.
-2. FE: Send that data to the backend and construct a gasless transaction using that data.
+2. BE: Construct a gasless transaction using the data.

 and then: